-The individual responsible for the review and approval of all Mineral Resource and Mineral Reserve estimates for IAMGOLD is Lise Chénard, Director, Mining Geology, IAMGOLD Corporation.
-Ms. Chénard is considered a "qualified person" for the purposes of NI 43-101 with respect to the mineralization being reported on.
-The technical information in this section 4 has been included with the consent and prior review of Ms. Chénard, as applicable.
-The qualified person has verified the data disclosed and data underlying the information or opinions contained in this section.
+The individual responsible for the review and approval of all Mineral Resource estimates for IAMGOLD is Lisa Ragsdale, Director, Mining Geology, IAMGOLD Corporation.
+The individual responsible for the review and approval of all Mineral Reserve estimates for IAMGOLD is Philippe Chabot, Director, Mining, IAMGOLD Corporation.
+Ms. Ragsdale and Mr. Chabot are considered "qualified persons" for the purposes of NI 43-101 with respect to the mineralization being reported on.
+The technical information in this section 4 has been included with the consent and prior review of Ms. Ragsdale and Mr. Chabot, as applicable.
+The qualified persons have verified the data disclosed and data underlying the information or opinions contained in this section.

 For each of the projects and properties it operates, the Company has established rigorous methods and procedures aimed at assuring reliable estimates of the Mineral Reserves and Mineral Resources.
 For each mine and project of the Company, the relevant qualified persons verified the data disclosed, including sampling, analytical and test data underlying the information contained in this section.
-Quality control falls under the responsibility of Ms. Chénard.
+Quality control falls under the responsibility of Ms. Ragsdale and Mr. Chabot.

-In calculating Mineral Reserves, cut-off grades are established using the Company's long-term metal price and foreign exchange assumptions, the average metallurgical recovery rates and estimated production costs over the life of the related operation.
+In estimating Mineral Reserves, cut-off grades are established using the Company's long-term metal price and foreign exchange assumptions, the average metallurgical recovery rates and estimated production costs over the life of the related operation.
 As part of the annual Mineral Reserve estimation process, the cost models used for cut-off grade calculations are compared to prior studies or estimates and are updated appropriately based on actual operating performance and price projections for inputs.
 For an underground operation, a cut-off grade is calculated for each mining method, as production costs vary from one method to another.
 For a surface operation, production costs are determined for each block included in the block model of the relevant operation.